-On the other side of the coin, the Diccionario de la Real Academia Española (Royal Spanish Academy’s Dictionary) includes only around 1,000 purely pronominal verbs.
+On the other hand, the Diccionario de la Real Academia Española (Royal Spanish Academy’s Dictionary) only has around 1,000 purely pronominal verbs.

-The difference between the two figures is mind-blowing, but the good news is that you will not have to spend 250 years of your life learning pronominal verbs!
+The difference between the two figures is mind-blowing, but the good news is that you don’t have to spend centuries learning pronominal verbs.

-But… what is a Spanish pronominal verb, anyway?
+So what is a Spanish pronominal verb, anyway?
 And how does it fit into your Español studies?

 Read on to learn all about them!

-Here are some examples of pronominal verbs in the infinitive:
+Here are some examples of Spanish pronominal verbs in the infinitive:

-However, this works differently in Spanish, and normally (but not always), verbs will either be pronominal or not.
-This means, for example, that the verb vestirse is a pronominal verb and every time a subject dresses themselves, you will have a pronominal conjugated verb in Spanish, no matter the context:
+Unlike English verbs, Spanish verbs will usually be either pronominal or not.
+This means, for example, that the verb vestirse is a pronominal verb and every time a subject dresses themselves, you’ll have a pronominal conjugated verb in Spanish, no matter the context:

 Acabo de vestirme.
 (I just got dressed.)